 In tandem with having a budget, learning how to save money is an important part of financial planning.
 Opening both a checking and savings account may make it simpler to put money away.

-With a regular paycheck, one of the simplest ways to save more is to divide the direct deposit between a checking and savings account.
+When you have a regular paycheck, one of the simplest ways to save more is to set up direct deposit to divide the funds between a checking and savings account.
 If 20% automatically goes directly into savings, it requires little extra thought each pay period.

-Taking away the manual need to transfer money can help eliminate any mental gymnastics surrounding the desire to spend it immediately—it’s like it was never there in the first place.
+Automating your savings in this way takes away the need to manually transfer money.
+This can help eliminate any mental gymnastics surrounding the desire to spend money in your checking account immediately — it’s like it was never there in the first place.

 Plus, in an emergency, a connected savings account can help prevent overdraft fees.
-If college is in the plans, saving now could mean taking out fewer loans in the future—especially when spending on things like textbooks or essentials like food and clothes.
+If college is in the plans, saving now could mean taking out fewer loans in the future.

 In fact, this thinking can be applied to any money goal, whether it’s a new phone, car, or a big post-graduation trip.
 Saving now can make it easier to achieve later.

 Financial tips for teens are full of dire warnings about the perils of credit cards.
-But learning early on how to manage credit is also part of mastering money management.
+But learning early on how credit cards work and how to manage credit is also part of mastering money management.
 Building credit now may open more doors in the long run.

-For example, establishing a good credit history can help make it more likely to successfully secure a loan for a car or rent an apartment down the road.
+For example, establishing a positive credit history can help make it more likely to successfully secure a loan for a car or rent an apartment down the road.

 One way for teens to start is to get added as an authorized user on a parent’s credit card.
 The authorized user gets the benefits of the credit card and building credit history without the responsibility of being the primary cardholder and making payments.